As a youngster, I would hurry home from school to watch The Richard Simmons’ Show.

 And as it goes with all of us, the culmination of our life experiences are actually the production of us in the making.

-So, meet Laura Burdo / The Pilates Preacher, and I aspire to inspire you!
+So meet Laura Burdo / The Pilates Preacher, and I aspire to inspire you!

-INSPIRATION TO PERSPIRATION AND BEYOND!
+INSPIRATION TO PERSPIRATION From The Inside Out!

 “Every moment of our lives can be the beginning of great things.”
 Joseph Pilates